 Quidel was also excited to move from its previous on-premise system to the software-as-a-service delivery model of Adaptive Insights.
-Adaptive was ready-to-implement, with next-to-no set-up expenditures.
-The ease of implementation and use and low cost made Adaptive Planning highly appealing for replacing the legacy Prophix application.
+Adaptive Insights was ready-to-implement, with next-to-no set-up expenditures.
+The ease of implementation and use and low cost made Adaptive Insights highly appealing for replacing the legacy Prophix application.

 The company is so impressed with Adaptive Insights that it plans to expand the number of people using it.
 "Currently we have five people who regularly use Adaptive Insights, and another 15 or so who frequently log in to run reports," Tracy says."
 Our plan is to get everybody to become skilled users so they can run their own reports at more regular intervals."

 Quidel has enjoyed a number of benefits since moving from Prophix to Adaptive Insights, including a faster planning and reporting process that provides savings of more than $40,000 per year, better visibility into the business through using multiple instances of the solution, the flexibility to react to changes, and self-service reporting.